November 14, 2025

 Even if you don’t smoke, consume alcohol in moderation, and exercise regularly to live a healthier lifestyle, it can still be hard to know if you’re at risk of developing pancreatic cancer.

-Aside from knowing what are the first warning signs of pancreatic cancer, one quick and easy way to assess your risk is Ezra’s cancer risk calculator.
+Aside from knowing what the first warning signs of pancreatic cancer are, one quick and easy way to assess your risk is Ezra’s cancer risk calculator.
 This free tool can give you a better idea of your risk of pancreatic cancer in just five minutes.

 Be Proactive Now for Your Future